perry-kaur/SeleniumAssignment/README.md

 -- Running test cases was easier from IDE but setting up to run from command line using maven took some time.

 Maven commands:

-mvn clean test - Runs all tests mvn clean test -Dbrowser=chrome ( or mvn clean test -Dbrowser=firefox)
+- mvn clean test (Runs all tests)
+- mvn clean test -Dbrowser=chrome ( or mvn clean test -Dbrowser=firefox)